Share this Article

 “From the consumer standpoint, when somebody’s paying a kickback, you can be virtually assured you’re not getting the best service and the best protection,” says Daniel Price, CEO of OneTitle National Guaranty Company, who founded the title insurance firm with a focus on ethics and customer service, in part because he saw a troubling level of fraud in the title insurance industry.

-So what kickbacks should you be looking out for?
-We spoke to about 10 real estate brokers, building staff and other industry professionals to find out how you can protect yourself.
+So what kickbacks should you be looking out for, and how can you protect yourself during high-stakes real estate transactions?
+We spoke to several real estate brokers, building staff members, and other industry professionals to find out.

 A contractor may throw a super some cash simply to get a referral, sources say.
-If you're renovating your apartment be aware that the recommendation you received may have involved a cut of the action (more on that below).
-Nonetheless, you probably won't get a complete dud, even if the person isn't the cheapest or the most-qualified for the job.
-It’s unlikely a super will recommend someone solely based on a payoff.
-But it's best to get several bids instead.
+If you're renovating your apartment, be aware that the recommendation you received may have involved a cut of the action (more on that below).
+Nonetheless, you probably won't get a complete dud for a contractor, even if the person isn't the cheapest or the most qualified for the job, as it’s unlikely a super will recommend someone solely based on a payoff.
+Still, consider this one of many reasons why it's best to get several bids.

 “The one thing [supers] want generally more than anything is for their lives to be easy,” says one New York City residential construction consultant.
 “They learn quickly that if they take a kickback from a contractor that’s not a particularly good contractor, it’s not worth it.”